ess-dmsc/just-bin-it/README.md

                         the configuration topic
 ```

+IMPORTANT NOTE: The Kafka topics for `config-topic`, `hb-topic` and `response-topic`
+must have only one partition.

 ## How to run just-bin-it
 This assumes you have Kafka running somewhere with an incoming stream of event
 data (ev42 schema).